percona/pmm/docs/setting-up/client/aws.md

 If you have Amazon RDS with a MySQL version prior to 5.5, `REPLICATION CLIENT` privilege is not available there and has to be excluded from the above statement.

-!!! alert alert-info "Note"
+> General system metrics are monitored by using the `rds_exporter` exporter which replaces `node_exporter`. `rds_exporter` gives access to Amazon Cloudwatch metrics.

-    General system metrics are monitored by using the `rds_exporter` exporter which replaces `node_exporter`. `rds_exporter` gives access to Amazon Cloudwatch metrics.
+>

-    `node_exporter`, used in versions of PMM prior to 1.8.0, was not able to monitor general system metrics remotely.
+> `node_exporter`, used in versions of PMM prior to 1.8.0, was not able to monitor general system metrics remotely.

 ## Adding an Amazon RDS MySQL, Aurora MySQL or Remote Instance

 The preferred method of adding an Amazon RDS database instance to PMM is via the *PMM --> PMM Add Instance* menu option.

 This method supports Amazon RDS database instances that use Amazon Aurora, MySQL, or MariaDB engines, as well as any remote PostgreSQL, ProxySQL, MySQL and MongoDB instances.